fyrchik/neofs-dev-env/docs/rest_gate.md

 # REST Gateway

-REST Gateway to access data in NeoFS using REST.
+REST Gateway to access data in FrostFS using REST.

-Source code and more information can be found in [project's GitHub repository](https://github.com/nspcc-dev/neofs-rest-gw)
+Source code and more information can be found in [project's GitHub repository](https://github.com/TrueCloudLab/frostfs-rest-gw)

 ## .env settings